-Parents of new college students often wish they could peak inside their child’s world and help them from afar.
+Parents of new college students often wish they could peek inside their child’s world and help them from afar.
 They want to know what their child’s biggest stressors are, how they’re adjusting, and more.
-Well, as a college writing instructor, I can tell you when your child needs your support most—it’s during the last month of each semester.
+Well, as a college writing instructor, I can tell you when your child needs your support most — it’s during the last month of each semester.

 As we sat together at a couple of desks smushed together, I could feel their stress.
 All three students burst into tears.

 I did my best to bring out my inner Brene Brown by easing their worries and offering compassion, but after each interaction, I knew there was only so much I could do.
-You see, the reason students are exceedingly stressed during the last month of the semester is because all of their professors assign their course’s big papers, team projects, and grand presentations at the end.
-This is not ideal for young students; therefore, their stress and anxiety overflows until they finally break—apparently, in front of their instructors.
+You see, the reason students are exceedingly stressed during the last month of the semester is that all of their professors assign their course’s big papers, team projects, and grand presentations at the end.
+This is not ideal for young students; therefore, their stress and anxiety overflows until they finally break — apparently, in front of their instructors.

 As parents, it turns out you can help a lot.
 I sat down with some of my students and also gave my classes an opportunity to give me ideas to tell parents as well.
 By a landslide, the leading answer was this: Back off.